 - 4 bars (8 ounces each) cream cheese, room temperature

 Preheat oven to 325 degrees.
 Assemble a 9-inch springform pan with the raised side of the bottom facing down.

 In a food processor, pulse cookies until finely ground.
 Add butter, and pulse to moisten.
 Transfer

 to prepared pan, and press crumbs firmly and evenly into the bottom.
 Place pan on a rimmed baking sheet; bake 10 minutes, and set aside.

 Wipe out bowl and blade of food processor.
 Add cream cheese, sugar, and salt; blend until smooth.
 With motor running, add eggs, then sour cream, and finally chocolate; blend filling until smooth, scraping down sides of bowl as needed.

-Pour filling onto crust, and bake just until set, 1 hour.
+Wrap bottom half of springform pan in foil.
+Pour in filling; place in a roasting pan.
+Place roasting pan in oven.
+Pour in boiling water to come halfway up side of springform pan.
+Bake just until set, 1 hour.
 Turn oven off, and let cheesecake sit 1 hour in oven, without opening (this helps prevent cracking).

 Run a thin knife around the edge of the pan (this helps prevent cracking, too); leave in pan, and cool completely on wire rack.
 Cover loosely and refrigerate, at least 6 hours or up to overnight.

 Prepare Chocolate Ganache.
 Unmold cheesecake.
 Spread ganache in center of cheesecake; let set before serving.